 - Luteal Phase - The luteal phase releases progesterone and estrogen to re-thicken the uterine lining in case of pregnancy.
 It will shrink and become re-absorbed if there is no pregnancy.
 As you may be familiar with, this is also when PMS symptoms occur!

 We hear it all the time but what does PMS really mean?
 One of the first things many ask is "What are signs that your period is coming?"
 Some people never have many PMS symptoms, while others get them so intensely that they sometimes need to miss work or school.
 Some possible signs that you're about to start your period can include bloating, breast pain, headache, insomnia, food cravings, and changes in mood.
 Some people also feel changes in sexual desire or weight gain The PMS phase typically lasts about two weeks but is most severe in the final few days before bleeding begins.

 Everybody's first period is different!
 For most people, the first one is very light and may appear to be a brownish-red color.
 Don’t worry!
 This is completely normal and occurs because the flow of the first period is typically not very heavy.

-When young girls know what to expect of their first periods, it makes the transition into womanhood more comfortable and less scary.
-Teach your daughter the importance of using all natural pads.
+When our teens know what to expect of their first periods, it makes the transition into this new phase more comfortable and less scary.
+Teach your teen the importance of using all natural pads or organic tampons.
 Avoiding chemicals near the body is not only good for your personal health but better for the environment.
-It’s like any other practice of self-love and care!
+Just as self care should be!